 It costs $5/month, but they have a free trial so you can give it a whirl.

 I had trouble synching my wife’s credit card information when we did our free trial so we didn’t make the switch from Mint to YNAB.

 If you prefer having your own spreadsheet over online systems, this is the one for you.
 With Tiller you have the ability to modify your data how you see fit.
 It also syncs your accounts so you can easily see how your spending shook out that month.

 I’ve been playing around with Tiller this month and I really enjoy the flexibility.
 Like YNAB, it’s also $5/month, but there is a free trial as well.

 — Andy Hill (@AndyHillMKM) December 4, 2017

 This one is designed for couples specifically.
-Both couples get hooked up to the app individually on their smartphones.
-HoneyFi has a tracking and chat feature that allows you to easily check in on certain expenses.
-One of the founders of HoneyFi told me that his wife uses this feature a good way to harass him when he gets fast food too much!
+Both partners get hooked up to the app individually on their smartphones.
+Honeyfi has a tracking and chat feature that allows you to easily check in on certain expenses.
+One of the founders of Honeyfi told me that his wife uses this feature as a good way to harass him when he gets fast food too much!

 Those are the 4 apps that I’ve personally spent time on.
 You’ll have to choose which one makes most sense for your situation, Mark.